opudalo/wap-css/README.md

 ## Examples

-It's era of webpack, react and overall awesomeness.
-Lets tie our css to js/html
+It's the era of Webpack, React and overall awesomeness.
+Let's tie our CSS to JS/HTML.

 ```js
 import styles from './social.styl'